PostHog/posthog.com/contents/blog/best-statsig-alternatives.md

 By combining all these tools into one platform, it eliminates the need for stitching together integrations between third-party tools, and makes it easier for engineers to work with data.
 PostHog is popular with engineering-led companies, like AI startup [ElevanLabs](/customers/elevenlabs) and [carVertical](/feature-flags), which use PostHog for both feature flags and analytics.

 According to [BuiltWith](https://trends.builtwith.com/analytics/PostHog), PostHog is used by 4,661 (0.47%) of the top 1 million websites, compared to Statsig's 706 (0.07%).
-This difference is [confirmed by Google Trends](https://trends.google.com/trends/explore?date=today%205-y&q=posthog,statsig), which indicates PostHog is considerably more popular.
+This difference is [confirmed by Google Trends](https://trends.google.com/trends/explore?date=today%205-y&q=posthog,statsig) data.

 #### Key features